-Locals know September, October and November typically deliver some of the most glorious days of the year to enjoy the coast.
-Unlike Sonoma County’s inland areas, summer at the beach is typically marked by foggy mornings and evenings.
-But by the time fall arrives, the coastal warming process has reached its zenith, bringing clear skies and some of the most temperate days of the year.
+Locals know September, October and November typically deliver some of the most glorious days of the year on the coast.
+Summer at the beach is often marked by foggy mornings and evenings.
+But by fall, the coastal warming process has reached its zenith, bringing clear skies and some of the most temperate days of the year.

 In fact, October’s average high temperature in Bodega Bay is 77 degrees.
-Plus, prevailing winds are usually lightest this time of year.
+And the winds are usually lightest this time of year.

 Explore Parks from Bodega Bay to Gualala

-The Sonoma Coast features some of the most stunning landscape in all of California.
-It stretches 58 miles from Bodega Bay to the Gualala River, and there are many Regional Parks to be explored along the way.
+The Sonoma Coast features some of the most stunning landscapes in all of California.
+Our coast stretches 58 miles from Bodega Bay to the Gualala River, and there are many Regional Parks to be explored along the way.

-• Come out to Doran Beach and walk the long, sandy shore or cross Cheney Creek and meander along the Birdwalk Trail.
+• Come out to Doran Beach and walk the long, sandy shore or cross Cheney Creek and meander along the Birdwalk Coastal Access Trail.

 • Hike down Pinnacle or Shorttail gulches to marvel at the tide pools and the solitude.

-• Drive north to Stillwater Cove and find the historic schoolhouse amid the ferns and redwoods.
+• Drive north on iconic Highway 1 to Stillwater Cove and find the historic schoolhouse in the ferns and redwoods.

-• Follow The Sea Ranch coastal trails across wind-swept meadows to hidden coves.
+• Follow The Sea Ranch coastal access trails across wind-swept meadows to hidden coves.

 • Visit Gualala Point and take in the unending sea views from the Bluff Top Trail and explore the driftwood creations on the long beach.